 - How many views your photos are getting

 This information allows companies to tweak their online presence to maximize their reach and conversion power.
 Understanding what your customers are looking for in relation to your field allows you to focus on providing and highlighting exactly that.

 Trust the Experts

 At Redefine Marketing Group, we pride ourselves on staying current with cutting-edge digital marketing strategies.
 Our local SEO team is standing by to support you with all your local SEO initiatives, GMB included.
-Have questions?
+Have questions about how Google My Business works?
 Reach out today.